 In other words, your ears are better trained at catching mistakes than your eyes.

 5. Break it Down

-While you’ll typically submit your CV across two pages (or more, depending on your level of experience and the particular industry you’re applying for a job in), you’ll probably find yourself skimming the text if you proofread those two pages in one sitting – and, therefore, missing potentially embarrassing spelling mistakes.
+While you’ll typically create a résumé across two pages (or more, depending on your level of experience and the particular industry you’re applying for a job in), you’ll probably find yourself skimming the text if you proofread those two pages in one sitting – and, therefore, missing potentially embarrassing spelling mistakes.

 Make sure you place emphasis on reading each section line by line and word by word – you might even want to take it one step further and use a ruler to slowly guide you down the document.